Skip to Content

 Pretzels on a board with cheese.

 Pretzels are a fun, nontraditional option.
-Use pretzel rods or sticks as a dip-friendly vessel for scooping up spicy mustard, chutney, or spreads like beer cheese, smoky gouda dip, and beetroot dip.
+Use pretzel rods as dip-friendly vessels to scoop up spicy mustard, chutney, beer cheese, smoky gouda dip, or beetroot dip.

 11. Pita Chips

-Pita chips are a sturdy scoop for popular dips on a charcuterie board like hummus, baba ganoush, zaalouk, and olive tapenade.
+Pita chips are a sturdy scoop for dips like hummus, baba ganoush, zaalouk, and olive tapenade on a charcuterie board.

 How to Arrange a Charcuterie Board